 Model answer – meets required standard

 Reducing the working temperature from 500°C to 260°C would significantly change the properties of the rolled structural steel beams.
-At 500°C, the steel is being worked above its recrystallisation temperature of 450°C. Under these conditions, the steel undergoes hot working, where deformation and recovery are taking place simultaneously leading to continuous formation of new, strain-free grains.
+At 500°C, the steel is being worked above its recrystallisation temperature of 450°C. Under these conditions, the steel undergoes hot working, where deformation and recovery are taking place simultaneously, leading to continuous formation of new, strain-free grains.
 This prevents work hardening, therefore, producing fine grain structure.
 As a result, the steel beams produced at this temperature have good ductility, toughness, and uniform mechanical properties, with low residual stresses.

 If the working temperature is reduced to 260°C, the steel would be deformed below its recrystallisation temperature and therefore undergo cold working.
 In this case, no recovery occurs during deformation, leading to an increase in dislocation density within the steel.
 This causes strain hardening, increasing the strength and hardness of the beams.

-Apart from improved strength, cold working will also produce superior surface finish thereby reducing the extra cost of finishing.
-Working at lower temperature means lower expansion, this will give the product higher dimensional accuracy and reduce the cost of heating.
+Apart from improved strength, cold working will also produce a superior surface finish, thereby reducing the extra cost of finishing.
+Working at a lower temperature means lower expansion, which will give the product higher dimensional accuracy and reduce the cost of heating.

-However, cold worked steel usually has high hardness, low ductility and toughness, making the steel more susceptible to cracking during production or in service.
+However, cold-worked steel usually has high hardness, low ductility and toughness, making the steel more susceptible to cracking during production or in service.
 Additionally, cold working would require higher rolling forces, leading to residual stresses, distortion, reduced fatigue resistance, and an increased risk of brittle fracture.

-Overall, lowering the working temperature to 260 °C would increase strength and hardness, it will produce better surface finishing, has better dimensional accuracy, and save money.
+Overall, lowering the working temperature to 260 °C would increase strength and hardness, it will produce better surface finishing, have better dimensional accuracy, and save money.
 However, it would reduce ductility, toughness, and fatigue resistance, increase forming difficulty, and introduce residual stresses.

 Why is this a model answer?

-This is a model answer because it demonstrates clear understanding and correct application of materials science concepts related to metal forming.
+This is a model answer because it demonstrates a clear understanding and correct application of materials science concepts related to metal forming.
 The response accurately discusses the significance of the recrystallisation temperature and correctly distinguishes between hot working and cold working.

 The response also provides a balanced discussion of the proposed temperature change, considering both advantages and disadvantages.
 The discussion is logically organised, uses appropriate technical terms, and fully addresses the command word “discuss” by presenting several possibilities and linking theoretical principles to the practical implications for the steel beams.